alexispomares/aleph-zero-validator/README.md

 fi
 ```

-If you previously set up a passphrase, you will be prompted to introduce it now.
+If you previously set up a passphrase, you will be prompted to enter it now.
 Once done, you're in!
 You should see a subshell with your username in this format: `ubuntu@your-server-name`.

-## Setting Up The Node
+## Setting up the Node

 The server should be ready to go with the default Ubuntu 22.04 installation.
 If you want to make sure everything is up to date, you can run the following command: